ehmatthes/django-simple-deploy/README.md

 - Or, used Poetry to manage your project's requirements using a `pyproject.toml` file;
 - Or, used Pipenv to create a `Pipfile`.

-Quick start: using `--automate-all` on Heroku or Azure
+Quick start: using `--automate-all` on Heroku
 ---

 The `--automate-all` flag allows you to deploy your project in just three steps: